-- Experts do not recommend wearing a face mask to protect yourself from respiratory disease.
-However, if you have symptoms, a hospital-grade mask can help prevent spreading your illness to others.
+- If you have symptoms, a hospital-grade mask can help prevent spreading your illness to others.
 Healthcare workers or family members caring directly for patients with respiratory illness also use these masks.

 How is Memorial Health System prepared for cases of COVID-19?

 We are following all the current and updated guidelines from the Centers for Disease Control and Prevention (CDC) and Illinois Department of Public Health (IDPH).
 Recognizing the evolving nature of this situation, we continue to monitor and update our protocols to respond to any new recommendations from the CDC/IDPH and, if necessary, we will go above and beyond them.